Junk cars and inoperative vehicles are an eyesore and a safety issue in neighborhoods!

 The County has zoning ordinances that are meant to preserve the residential character of neighborhoods and safety ordinances to maintain sight lines and emergency vehicle passage.
 Certain types of vehicles like cement trucks, garbage trucks, bulldozers, tractors or trailers of a tractor-trailer truck are prohibited in neighborhoods or on lots less than 10 acres in agricultural districts.
 The code can be found on the Police Department's page about Commercial Vehicle Parking Restrictions.
 The police enforce the code that restricts parking on the street to commercial vehicles that weigh 12,000 pounds or less.

-Property Code Enforcement Staff enforces the restriction that commercial vehicles that weigh 10,100 pounds or more cannot be parked or stored on residential properties, public parking lots or on lots less than 10 acres in agricultural districts.
+Property Code Enforcement Staff enforces the restriction that commercial vehicles registered with a gross vehicle weight of 10,100 pounds or more cannot be parked or stored on residential properties, public parking lots or on lots less than 10 acres in agricultural districts.
 These vehicles include box trucks, flatbed trucks, stake bed trucks, step vans or trailers.
-In general, panel vans used by craftspeople to carry ladders and equipment to job sites are legal.
+In general, panel vans used by craftspeople to carry ladders and equipment to job sites are not considered as commercial vehicles becasue of their gross vehicle weight.
 More details can be found in the Commercial Vehicle Parking Restrictions.

-The specific definition of a commercial vehicle is available in the code Chapter 32 Article I. Article III Part 300 provides more details about motor vehicle parking and storage.
+The specific definition of a commercial vehicle is cited in the County Code Chapter 32 Article I. Article III Part 300 provides additional detail reagrding vehicle parking and storage.
 Click here to view the code.

 Some parts of the County prohibit RVs and boat trailers from being parked on the street.
 Visit Watercraft Boat Trailer RV and Camping Trailers for a discussion of the ordinance boundaries of areas where they are prohibited on the street and a link to a map showing where the ordinance is enforced.